Contrast-Security-OSS/docs/content/installation/setup/configuration/DistributedConfiguration.md

 #### JAVA_OPTS

 Now, it's time to set your JAVA_OPTS.
-Here are the options you should set:
+You must set the `contrast.home` and `contrast.data.dir` to the location where you have unzipped the archive.

 ```
 -XX:+UseTLAB